 The effective portion of the change in fair value of a cash flow hedging derivative is recorded in the Cash flow hedge reserve.
 The ineffective portion is recorded directly in Net gains/losses from financial instruments at fair value through profit or loss.
 Amounts in the Cash flow hedge reserve are reclassified into the statement of income in a manner consistent with the earnings recognition pattern of the underlying hedged item.
-If a cash flow hedge reserve are reclassified into the statement of a manner consistent with the earnings recognition pattern of the related remaining amounts in the Cash flow hedge reserve are reclassified into the statement of income in the same period during which the hedged item affects income.
+If a cash flow hedge is terminated or the hedge designation removed the related remaining amounts in the Cash flow hedge reserve are reclassified into the statement of income in the same period during which the hedged item affects income.
 If the hedged anticipated transaction is no longer expected to occur the related remaining amounts in the Cash flow hedge reserve are recognised immediately in the statement of income.